acortell3/Demographic_interactions/README.md

 - Line 26: Reduce the number of simulations for the object `sim`.
 - Lines 49-50: Either eliminate the loop to randomise the start or decrease strongly the number of iterations (perhaps `n_sim <- c(1:2)`?)
 - Line 141: Set the desired number of cores.
-Personal computer will not have 50 cores.
+Personal computers will very unlikely have 50 cores.
 - Line 207: Reduce the number of particles (perhaps `part_sim <- 500`?)
 - Line 217: Set one single stage with while `(n_theta <= 1)`

-This will only produce a ver small number of (non-usable) simulation, but this ensures that the code works and the user can then set higher values to send to a computer cluster.
+This will only produce a ver small number of (non-usable) simulations, but this ensures that the code works and the user can then set higher values to send to a computer cluster.

-If the user wants to try two or more particles, but still compute fast(ish), it will have to change the `line 203` and set a very high threshold.
+If the user wants to try two or more particles, but still run the code fast(ish), it will have to change the `line 203` and set a very high threshold.
 Too low unassessed thresholds might result in the stuck of the algorith, since in the parallelisation the model might never be able reach those values (hence using quantiles here).

 If the user wants to do the same operation with the scripts `03.1_ABC_Observed.R` the protocol is the same, although the numbers of the lines can vary slightly.